Victor-Lockwood/Team-C-Robot-Radar/client/README.md

-# Getting Started with Create React App
+# Getting Started with Robot Radar GUI

+***Remember to cd into the client directory before trying to run the app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).